 75 Ω Snap-On and Threaded Connectors:

 As described in the Coaxicom catalog, these series have interfaces similar to (but 1.5 times larger) than the 50 Ω SMB and 50 Ω SMC series.
 The 75 Ω Snap-On series is commonly called the SMZ in the industry.
 They are sometimes also called “Screw-On and Snap-On Conhex series” as a holdover from the original 1960’s designer’s nomenclature.

 Mini-75 Ω Connectors (Usually Called Miniature 75 Ω SMB):

 Mini-75 Ω connectors are matched impedance SMB connectors, normally used with 75 Ω miniature coaxial cables such as RG-179, 187, and Belden 9221.
 They mate without interference with 50 Ω SMB’s and are most commonly available as cable plugs and jacks, as well as printed circuit board straight and right angle plugs.
 Because of their small size, they are occasionally called “High Density 75 Ω SMB Connectors”.
 Some manufacturers use a colored dielectric to differentiate the mini-75 Ω SMB from standard 50 Ω SMB’s, which use a white dielectric.
 Coaxicom adds a -75 suffix to the 50 Ω part numbers.
 They are fully mate-able with each other.

 For information on cables described or other products from Coaxicom’s broad line of connectors, adapters, terminations, attenuators, phase adjusters, and cable assemblies, contact our Coaxicom Team at 866.Coaxicom (262.9426) or via email to email@example.com.

-You Have a Team of Engineers Behind You.
+You Have a Team of Specialists Behind You.